Road to Perdition: Box office

-Road to Perdition opened in 1,798 theaters in its debut weekend, competing against several other new releases including Reign of Fire, Halloween: Resurrection and The Crocodile Hunter: Collision Course.
+Road to Perdition opened in 1,798 theaters in its debut weekend, competing against several other new releases, including Reign of Fire, Halloween: Resurrection and The Crocodile Hunter: Collision Course.
 It ended up grossing $22.1 million, placing second to holdover Men in Black II.
-It eventually grossed $104.5 million in the United States and $76.5 million in other territories for a worldwide total of $181 million.
+The film then beat Men in Black and Stuart Little 2 to reach the number one spot during its second weekend with $15.4 million.
+It grossed $104 million in the United States and $79.3 million in other territories for a worldwide total of $183.4 million.